tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 representing something as simple as "on" and "off" states like light switches.

 For the `second` variable, you can see it is directly assigned to `null`.
 This could be used to clear an object reference.
-So we could do this for our person1 object from before and change its value to `null` with the intention to free its memory at some point.
+So we could have done this for our person1 object from before if we declared it with `let` instead of `const`, and changed its value to `null` with the intention to free its memory at some point.
 Languages do this through a process called garbage collection, and the decisions it makes can get quite involved and occur at certain times according to the language.
-In this case with TypeScript, it does not make much sense to only assign the value to `null`.
+In this case with TypeScript, it does not make much sense to only assign the value type to `null`.
 It can never have another value at this point.
 You will see this commonly paired with another type.